-As mother of two busy, beautiful little boys, ages 4 and 6, when I come to my yoga mat I’m quite floored at how both yoga and parenting reveal the secrets of not doing.
+As mother of two beautiful boys (already 6 and 8!), when I come to my yoga mat I’m quite floored at how both yoga and parenting reveal the secrets of not doing.
 Yoga practice teaches me to let go and simplify.
 Similarly, I am reminded by attachment parenting by Gordon Neufeld, and peaceful parenting advocate Naomi Aldort, that less is more.

 Following 10 years of exploring yoga around Toronto, I landed at one of the city’s pioneering studios, Yogaspace, in my first pregnancy where I began to hear a soft voice growing a little louder.
 It was inner wisdom.
 I laughed and cried and prepared for childbirth.
 And I knew I needed to share the experience of self-discovery in this way with others.
 I credit my teacher, dear friend and mentor Sasha Padron, for her loving ways that taught me to trust, love and take flight.
 And then it finally made sense: to do something I love.
 I became a yoga teacher — and then a doula.